How to Become an Herbalist in 5 Steps

 Career Information At a Glance

-An herbalist uses plants to help treat various medical conditions, such as arthritis, allergies and skin problems.
+An herbalist takes a natural approach to the treatment of various medical conditions.
 The table below outlines the general requirements for a career as an herbalist.

 What Is an Herbalist?